TFTomSun/Application.Fpt/Readme.md

 ### Prerequsites
 * Latest released version of Visual Studio 2019
 * Latest version of .NET SDK (normally comes with Visual Studio 2019 installation)
+* To be able to use the apps and run the tests you need to configure the weather stack API key as an environment variable 'WeatherStackApiKey'.

 ### Build
 #### Visual Studio